thradams/thradams.github.io/ptrsize.md

 In this case the size is not magically hidden inside the type.
 Instead it is explicitly in some variable that needs to be present.
-In this case the size was passed as first argument.
+In this case the size was passed as first argument. variable a is not just a pointer here.

 There is one problem.
-The size argument needs to come before the array.
-And we cannot this type as structs member because there is not way to connect to the struct member that represents the size.
+The size argument needs to come before the array variable  and we cannot this type as structs member because there is not way to connect to the struct member that represents the size.